airsonic/airsonic.github.io/pages/wiki/install/20_war_stand-alone.md

 ---
 layout: wiki
-title: WAR
+title: Stand-alone
-permalink: /wiki/install/war/
+permalink: /wiki/install/war-standalone/
 ---
-## Tomcat WAR installation
+## Stand-alone WAR installation

-To get Libresonic running with a Tomcat server, we are going to install OpenJDK 8 or Oracle JDK 8, set the default JAVA_HOME, and finally deploy our Libresonic WAR package.

-#### Prerequisites

-In order to install and run Libresonic, you will need:
-* A running [Tomcat](http://tomcat.apache.org/) server.
-If you're unfamiliar with Tomcat, there are many [guides](https://www.digitalocean.com/community/tags/java?q=How+to+install+tomcat8&type=tutorials) on it.
+If you'd prefer not to use a Tomcat container, you can also run Libresonic as a standalone application.
+Note that, in that case, libresonic will available at `http://IP_ADDRESS:8080` (and not `IP_ADDRESS:8080/libresonic/`).

 ### Install OpenJDK 8